 code the curriculum is a brand new product for learning programming at school and at home.
-The Introductory version, covering all the requirements of coding for Key Stage 2 (and considerable extension beyond, if required) is available in October 2018.
-The Intermediate and Advanced versions will follow shortly.

 code the curriculum allows pupils to learn coding techniques whilst pursuing interesting projects in a variety of subject areas; producing maps of constellations in the night sky, using animation techniques to model the flickering and oscillating movement of a candle flame, controlling simulated real-world systems and programming the sequence of operations to operate the lights and barrier of a level crossing when a train approaches.
 It even allows them to program tools that solve the problems they encounter in their maths and science classes.